Farhan-Alavi/Capstone_Template/README.md

 ## 5. The Data:
-Here is the link to the dataset: https://catalog.data.gov/dataset/infectious-diseases-by-disease-county-year-and-sex-d8912 The source of the data is from the California Department of Public Health, a division of the US Government.
+The source of the data is from the California Department of Public Health, a division of the US Government.
 There are currently 189921 fields.
 This number can be brought down after cleaning and optimizing.
 Census data found from https://www.census.gov/
 I’ll attach the census CSVs that I’m working to organize.
 I’m in the process of filtering and changing the labels to make organization easier.